NYPL-Simplified/web-reader/README.md

 We use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the [releases](https://github.com/NYPL-Simplified/web-reader/releases) on this repository.

 ## Publishing to NPM

+To publish the package to [NPM](https://www.npmjs.com/package/@nypl/web-reader), you must first be added to the `nypl` organization within NPM.

 Run `npm run release` from the main branch.
 Follow the prompts to add a new version, publish a release to github, and push to npm.